recordsonribs/ribcage/readme.txt

 Simply upload as usual and activate.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==